johnmanong/book-notes/rails-4-tutorial/notes.md

 - will use Secure Sockets Layer (SSL), which is technically Transport Layer Security (TLS)
 - ensures that signup is secure and immune to *session hijacking*
 - merge changes to master branch
+- add line to production.rb to force SSL in this env
+- push to heroku: `git push heroku master`
+- run migration on heroku: `heroku run rake db:migrate`
+- if we were building our own site (say example.com), we would need to purchse ssl cert
+- we can piggyback on heroku's!
+- wah hoo!